abenaoboateng/Portfolio/README.md

 To effectively classify the medical costs utilizing the variables smoker status, region,and number of children on the insurance plan through a logistic regression model has produced less than effective results.
 Using the root square mean value to discern the error margin a large value of approximately $7,500 produce, identifying this limitation significantly skewed predicted charges that affect accurate classification.
 Creating PAM clustering with the categorical variables using Gower’s dissimilarities hints this idea of smoking status being the prime significant effect in classification by the only two ‘yes’ clusters by having well over average billed health insurance charges.
 Despite the limitations of the model, some discernment of the effect of the variables can be deciphered knowing that smoking status is significant and number of children having some slight impact while region appears insignificant.

 # Leadership and Professional Development

+**herScript – Black Women in Tech Initiative**
+**_Co-Founder, Non-Profit Director & Co-President_**
+- Established three chapters across Texas for herScript, a nonprofit fostering an environment for Black women in technology careers.

+- Empower members to cultivate their career stories and build a supportive community through statewide programs and community events.

+- Create opportunities for personal and professional growth by organizing impactful community events and statewide programs for Black women in tech.

+- Spearhead nonprofit fundraising initiatives to support organizational goals and sustainability.

+- Facilitate conference opportunities, including participation in conferences like AfroTech, to expand networking and professional development opportunities for members.

 **Management Leadership for Tomorrow (MLT)**
 **_Career Preparation Fellow_**
 -	Selected among thousands of high achieving applicants to participate in professional and leadership development